-School Advisory Council (SAC)
+School Advisory Council

-What is a School Advisory Council?
+What is School Advisory Committee?

-The School Advisory Council is a team of people representing various segments of our school’s community – parents, teachers, administrators, support staff, and community/business partners.
+The School Advisory Council is a team of people representing various segments of our school’s community including parents, teachers, administrators, support staff, and community/business partners.

-What is the role of SAC?
+What is the role of School Advisory Committee?

 The SAC assists in evaluating and implementing the School Improvement Plan (SIP) and may also assist the principal with the annual school budget.
 Additionally, SAC maintains its own budget.
 Every SAC receives funds from the state that are to be used for implementing the School Improvement Plan.
 This amount is equal to $5.00 per child, so our SAC is receiving approximately $5,000 this year.

 What is the School Improvement Plan?